Norman Hudis: Life and career

 Hudis continued to write for film, TV and theatre.
 He was the co-writer of the long-running play Seven Deadly Sins Four Deadly Sinners, which has played around the world since 2003, and he also wrote the one-man play Jeffrey Archer's Prison Diaries by FF 8282, the authorised adaptation of Jeffrey Archer's diaries which were written during his incarceration, both of which are produced by Marc Sinden Productions.
 He also wrote the semi-autobiographical play Dinner with Ribbentrop about his time working with the notoriously anti-Semitic actor Eric Portman.
 He died at the age of 93 on 8 February 2016.
-His son, Stephen R. Hudis is a Hollywood director.
+His son, Stephen R. Hudis is an actor and stunt coordinator.
 His sister Sylvia Holness [Hudis] lives in England.
 In 2008 Norman Hudis wrote his autobiography No Laughing Matter: How I Carried On, published by Apex Publishing Ltd.